GraceHtet/AwesomeBooks/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse, and my coding partners(Fauziyah, Tamara).
+I would like to thank Microverse, and my coding partners(Ferizad, Tamara).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>